INK-USC/VisCOLL/README.md

 # VisCOLL
-Code and data for the paper "Visually grounded continual learning of compositional semantics, EMNLP 2020".
+Code and data for the paper "Visually grounded continual learning of compositional phrases, EMNLP 2020".

 ## Data
 We release the constructed data streams and scripts for visualization in the `data` folder.
 See README in the folder for details.